 For over 25 years, Holy Family had been very blessed to have Perpetual Eucharistic Exposition in the Divine Mercy Adoration Chapel (the small building in the main parking lot next to the main church) 362 days of the year (not during the celebration of the sacred Triduum – Holy Thursday until after the final Easter Sunday Mass).
-Unfortunately, due to the pandemic, the adoration chapel had to be closed for everyone’s safety.
-We are delighted to announce that the Divine Mercy Adoration Chapel is open once again.
+We are delighted to announce that the Divine Mercy Adoration Chapel is open once again for Perpetual Adoration.

 Once your reservation is made, the code to enter the chapel will be sent to you.

 If you have any questions, please contact Deacon Noel Oteyza at firstname.lastname@example.org or 407.314.5175.

 It is important to understand the difference between Eucharistic Exposition and Eucharistic Adoration.
 Eucharistic Adoration refers to our prayer before the host not exposed, as in the tabernacle.
 This may take place in our church at any time the church is open.
 Eucharistic Exposition refers to prayer before the host exposed in a monstrance.